-Come September 2018, the Capital Hotel will be fully operational with a capacity of 75 fully-furnished rooms that caters to expatriates working in PCBH as well as locals who in Palayan City for seminars or conferences.
+Come September 2018, the Capital Hotel will be fully operational with a capacity of 75 fully-furnished rooms that caters to expatriates working in PCBH as well as locals of Palayan City for seminars or conferences.

 The Rizal Memorial Colleges (RMC) has established an extension campus in the Government Center and Central Business Hub where it is giving scholarships for Basic Nihongo Course (Japanese language) to residents of Palayan City.

-The first batch of Nihongo scholars numbering 200 students started their Japanese language course last June 13 that will run for four months, which is equivalent to 280 hours.
+The first batch of Nihongo scholars numbering 200 students started their Japanese language course last June 13 and run for four months, which is equivalent to 280 hours.
 The scholarship was made possible through the generosity of Mayor Rianne Cuevas and her family.